 Q. If I am applying for more than one scholarship, do my referees have to write a separate reference for each scholarship application?

 A. Follow the instructions in the on-line application system and your referees will upload their references so that they are part of your application.
 It is your responsibility to ensure that your referees add their references by the due date (usually three days after the application closing date).

-Universities New Zealand will receive your NZ Scholarship results directly from NZQA.
+A. Universities New Zealand will receive your NCEA and NZ Scholarship results directly from NZQA using the NSN number you provide.

 If you are sitting IB or Cambridge exams you need to send your results to Universities New Zealand no later than 25 January.

 Admission to Cambridge/Duke/UNC-Chapel Hill

 Q. Do I need to apply separately to Cambridge if I am applying for a scholarship to study at Cambridge?

 For other eligible subjects if your scholarship application is successful you won't need to have applied separately to Cambridge.
 However, if you want to gain admission to Cambridge even in the event that your scholarship application is unsuccessful, you will need to have applied separately to Cambridge.

 Any candidate who has earlier applied directly to Cambridge University and been rejected will be ineligible for further consideration by the scholarship selection committee.